Daniel-Tran3/cse15l-lab-reports/lab-report-5-week-10.md

 ```
 [baz]
 ```
-* Bug description (my code): My code immediately rules out a possible link if there is anything in-between the closed bracket and open parentheses, which rules out some valid links when there is a colon between the open bracket and the closed parentheses.
+* Bug description (my code): My code immediately rules out a possible link if there is anything in-between the closed bracket and open parentheses, which rules out some valid links when there is a colon between the open bracket and the closed parentheses (a different style of marking a link).
 * Part of code to be fixed:
 ```
 if (nextOpenBracket > 0 &&